 - Distance from SLC: 27 miles or about 30 – 45 minutes

 - Favorite Runs: We loved Mineral Basin!
 Truthfully when it comes to Snowbird, it pays to traverse or hike.
 Our favorite runs here were White Diamonds, Alimony Chutes, The Endoras, Gheen Gully, Great Scott, Fields of Glory, and Mach Snell.
 All blacks and double blacks, it’s steep here!

 - Insider Tip: A solid all-mountain snowboard or ski helps here as some of the best runs require a traverse.
 Powder lasts for a day or two, but attempting to traverse on our powder boards was arduous.

 Solitude Mountain Resort

 Don’t sleep on Solitude as the ski resort can deliver the goods.
-Despite it being the smallest of the ski resorts in Salt Lake City, it utilizes the terrain well and has a decent amount to explore for a wide range of ability levels.
+Despite being the smallest ski resort in Salt Lake City, it utilizes the terrain well and has a decent amount to explore for a wide range of ability levels.

-This is largely due to the awkward parking situation.
+It is primarily due to the awkward parking situation.
 The only official parking at Solitude is a modest lot that requires payment, $20.
 Outside of that, guests can park along the road for free and walk to the base.
-Be careful if you choose to park on the road as all vehicles must be fully off the road (past white lines), and the snowbanks can be large.
+Be careful if you choose to park on the road as all vehicles must be entirely off the road (past white lines), and the snowbanks can be considerable.

-The resort has a charming little village below and a great nordic center with several routes around the base.
-Snowshoes are also available for rent if you’re looking for something really low-key.
-Both sports are fantastically affordable, with rentals starting around $20.
+The resort has a charming little village below and a tremendous nordic center with several routes around the base.
+Snowshoes are also available for rent if you’re looking for something low-key.
+Both sports are incredibly affordable, with rentals starting around $20.
 Solitude has a couple of lodges at the base but nothing of magnitude.
-They also have a nice spa for those looking to recharge a bit.
+They also have a lovely spa for those looking to recharge a bit.